 At Grangetown Primary School, our newly designed and implemented Art curriculum has been specifically created to meet the needs of our pupils ensuring our curriculum intentions are met.
 We do this through:

-- Following a whole school curriculum-that covers a range of styles, artists and genres: drawing, painting, collage, printmaking, textiles and 3D (sculpture).
+- Following a whole school curriculum that covers a range of techniques, artists and genres: drawing, painting, collage, printmaking, textiles and 3D (sculpture).
 While developing a range of knowledge and skills that can form a foundation for our children to be inspired and also express themselves.

-- Termly units: In the main, Art is taught through a different topic every half term, some topics may run throughout a term (particularly when it’s a shorter term)
+- Termly units: Art is taught through a different topic every term.

 - Good quality lessons– Teachers present good quality lessons which incorporate the teaching of drawing, painting, collage, printmaking, textiles and 3D (Sculpture).